TrivadisPF/platys-modern-data-platform/dynamic-stack/README.md

 nano config/custom.yml
 ```

-and add the following content (please ensure indentation is respected in your custom file as this is important for YML files):
+Now add the following content (please ensure indentation is respected in your custom file as this is important for YML files) to the `custom.yml` file:

 ```
   stack_name: kafka-stack

   ZOOKEEPER_enabled: true
   KAFKA_enabled: true
-      KAFKA_auto_create_topics_enable: true
   KAFKA_manager_enabled: true
   KAFKA_kafkahq_enabled: true

 ```

-The value in the `custom.yml` file override the settings done in the `generator-config/vars/default-values.yml` file.
+The value in the `custom.yml` file override the settings provided in `generator-config/vars/default-values.yml` file.
+These configuration settings are documented [here](Configuration.md).

 Now we can run the MDP Stack Generator providing 3 mandatory positional arguments: